How to Liquidate Your Company in Mexico

 To summarize this process in a few words, liquidation proceedings consist of the sale of all inventories, physical assets (such as machinery or furniture), and financial assets.
 Selling or ‘liquidating’ these assets enables the closing company to repay outstanding debts to creditors and shareholders.
 Once all these assets have been sold, the company closes.

+There are procedural differences between voluntary liquidation and insolvency procedures.
+The most significant difference is how each procedure is initiated.
 Under voluntary liquidation, the company begins with the process itself.
-Insolvency procedure can be requested when a creditor takes action against the company for any debt they are owed.
+An insolvency procedure can be requested when a creditor takes action against the company for any debt they are owed.

 Voluntary liquidation involves your company’s economic or financial difficulties, or the inability to continue with the corporate purpose of the company.
 This decision must be agreed by all shareholders and validated at a company assembly.
 During this meeting, one or more liquidators will be appointed.

-Once all these internal decisions have been made, you will have to submit the minutes of the assembly of the company’s dissolution and liquidation in the Public Registry of Commerce.
+Once all these internal decisions have been made, you will have to submit the minutes of the assembly of the company’s dissolution and liquidation to the Public Registry of Commerce.
 After that, you’ll go through the following series of steps:

 • Close ongoing transactions and operations